andreeeeh/fat-cow/README.md

 # FatCow

-Nostos is a web application created to support the sales of nutritional products for cattle from a Brazilian company.
+FatCow is a web application created to support the sales of nutritional products for cattle from a Brazilian company.
 It facilitates data visualization of predictions and potential results for customers and organizes sales information for sales assistants.

 ## Idea